 DONT BE AFRAID OF THE DARK

-Don't Be Afraid of the Dark is produced and written by Guillermo Del Toro, the Mexican director famous for genre films such as Cronos (1993), The Devils Backbone (2001), Blade II (2002), Hellboy (2004), Pans Labyrinth (2006), Hellboy II: The Golden Army (2008), Pacific Rim (2013) and Crimson Peak (2015).
+Don't Be Afraid of the Dark is produced and written by Guillermo Del Toro, the Mexican director famous for genre films such as Cronos (1993), The Devils Backbone (2001), Blade II (2002), Hellboy (2004), Pans Labyrinth (2006), Hellboy II: The Golden Army (2008), Pacific Rim (2013), Crimson Peak (2015) and The Shape of Water (2017).
 In the last few years, Guillermo Del Toro seems to have had his finger in every conceivable pie with dozens of projects on the go from being the original director of The Hobbit filmsto the dumped adaptation of H.P.
 Lovecrafts At the Mountains of Madness and other announced projects such as Pinocchio, The Ring 3D, an adaptation of Marvel Comics Dr Strange and new versions of Frankenstein and Dr Jekyll and Mr Hyde, among others.
-Even aside from that, Del Toro has lent his name in various capacities to numerous other works such as Chronicles (2002), The Orphanage (2007), While She Was Out (2008), Julias Eyes (2010), Megamind (2010), Splice (2010), Kung Fu Panda 2 (2011), Puss in Boots (2011), Rise of the Guardians (2012), Mama (2013), The Book of Life (2014) and the tv series The Strain (2014 ).
+Even aside from that, Del Toro has lent his name in various capacities to numerous other works such as Chronicles (2002), The Orphanage (2007), While She Was Out (2008), Julias Eyes (2010), Megamind (2010), Splice (2010), Kung Fu Panda 2 (2011), Puss in Boots (2011), Rise of the Guardians (2012), Mama (2013), The Book of Life (2014) and the tv series The Strain (2014-7) .
 He co-writes Don't Be Afraid of the Dark with Matthew Robbins, the director of Dragonslayer (1981) and Batteries Not Included (1987) and co-writer of Warning Sign (1985) and Del Toros Mimic (1997) and Crimson Peak.
 Direction has been handed to newcomer Troy Nixey.

 Don't Be Afraid of the Dark 2011 generally follows the plot of the original tv movie.
 The principal difference here is in making Sally, the central point-of-view character, into a child (Bailee Madison) whereas in the original Sally was an adult woman (played by Kim Darby) who moved into a house she inherited from her grandmother.
 Neither she nor her husband had any children.
 Although such is still present in part here, the original played far more as a story where Kim Darby kept seeing things and hearing voices whispering but everybody around her could not and thought she was going mad.
 In the original, we only ever saw the goblin creatures (which were much more humanoid there) towards the end, whereas here they make regular appearances throughout.
 The ending of both films is the same, although the identity of the person who is snatched is different.